 Although you must always keep your battery as charged as possible when not in use, you must never overcharge it.
 Overcharging will cause the battery to heat up and its electrolyte will start to evaporate.
 In turn this will cause the battery's plates to break down, severely reducing the battery's ability to yield power.

-Everybody knows that all batteries will deteriorate over time, and will eventually have to be replaced.
+Everybody knows that a battery will deteriorate over time, and will eventually have to be replaced.
 Every time you use your battery then recharge it, its performance is ever so slightly decreased.
 This cannot be avoided.
 However, the severity of this decrement can be limited.

 The way to achieve this is to not discharge your battery too deeply.
 Deep discharging causes the performance decrement to be more severe.
 Therefore once you have used the battery for the day, it is best to recharge rather than use it until it becomes flat.

-Most batteries these days are the sealed, maintenance-free type, but there are still a few open vent batteries on the market.
-If you have one of these you should always check the battery levels before touring.
+Most modern batteries are the sealed, maintenance-free type, but there are still a few open vent batteries on the market.
+If you have one of these you should always check the battery levels regularly.
 The level of the electrolyte should be just above the battery plates, ensuring the whole plate is submerged.
 Any part of the plate, which is not submerged, is prone to break down.
 This in turn will decrease the performance of the battery.

 If you need to top up the battery levels, make sure you only use de-ionised water.
 Using tap water will cause mineral build up on the plates and reduce the performance of the battery.

 For those of you with sealed, maintenance-free batteries this is not a concern, as they are designed to retain their electrolyte under normal conditions.
-The only way these batteries will have low electrolyte levels is if the battery is overcharged or a particular cell becomes faulty, causing over heating.
+The only way these batteries will have low electrolyte levels is if the battery is overcharged.

 We hope that you were able to follow this tutorial without any problems.
 Please send us feedback whether positive or negative by contacting us.